 “The constant assertion of belief is an indication of fear.”― Jiddu Krishnamurti

-Many people are subject to self-hypnosis and group hypnosis, which are the principal tools of Western organized religion.
-These are the most popular mythologies on the planet.
-They are the rebranding of the ancient mystery religions of the Medditrainian region.
+Many people are subject to group hypnosis and self-hypnosis manipulation methods regularly.
+However, they don’t realize it because these mind control techniques are cloaked in religious myths.
+These techniques are the power behind Western organized religion.
+However, they didn’t invent these methods.
+They took them from the venerable mystery religions of the Mediterranean region.
 Today they are the Semitic religions.
 The three branches of this tree are Christianity, Islam, and Judaism.

 These religions program negative bias and prejudice.
 They program us to judge.
-People will also defend these values, even if they are harmful to themselves or others.
+People will defend these values, even if they harm themselves or others.
 They may not make rational sense, but people still protect them.
 It shows us how powerful our core beliefs can be; they can override our sense of empathy and fairness.
 (2)

 Religion is a Weapon of The Traditions

 We acquire our core programming as we mature.
-Our families are first to install values of what is right and wrong.
+Our families are the first to instill right and wrong values.
 We learn to mirror behaviors from family and friends.
 Other institutions also contribute layer upon layer.
 They all add to and reinforce our belief system.

 The traditions of ancient cultures used stories ripe with metaphors and analogies to create an oral tradition.
 It makes the lessons memorable.
-But it’s important to remember that the stories are metaphors and not real things or events.
+It’s important to remember that the stories are metaphors and not real things or events.
 Once you cross that line, then you mistake metaphors for facts.